MarinaBajic/Advanced-Web-Programming/readme.md

 In this exercises there is also homework assigned, which is to implement template driven form for adding new products in ecommerce website (directory `Exercises 8/homework4`).

+### Exercises 9 - Services and Observables

+You can find implementation from exercises in the directories `Exercises 9/ecommerce-services` and `Exercises 9/ecommerce-observables`.
+This exercises had starter code (base code for application that we created in class) in `Exercises 9/ecommerce-starter` directory.

+In this exercises we created services for work with products and users on ecommerce website.
+We demonstrated use of services for separation of concerns and use of observables for asynchronous operations.

+### Exercises 10 - Http Requests and Routing

+You can find implementation from exercises in the directories `Exercises 9/ecommerce-http` and `Exercises 9/ecommerce-routing`.
+This exercises as a base code use code from last exercises (`Exercises 9/ecommerce-observables` project).

+In this exercises we we continued to build ecommerce application from last exercies.
+This time we added routing and demonstrated use of http requests for communication with backend.

 ## Contact
 For any questions, please contact me at: <dejan.gjer@dmi.uns.ac.rs>